PrunaAI/pruna-tutorials/pruna/notebooks/image-generation/README.md

 # Stable Diffusion Optimization
-Pruna currently supports txt2img, img2img, inpainting, controlnet, and LoRA optimizations for all stable diffusion models.
+Pruna is able to optimize the state of the art in image generation including for [Stable Diffusion (SD)](https://arxiv.org/abs/2112.10752) and preliminary support for [Consistency models](https://arxiv.org/abs/2303.01469).
+Our tool enhances txt2img, img2img, inpainting, controlnet, and LoRA optimizations, integrating seamlessly with all stable diffusion models.
+Dive deeper into the capabilities of SD models, which are pivotal in generating high-fidelity images from textual descriptions.
+Meanwhile, Consistency models, essential for maintaining coherent attributes in sequential model outputs, are also supported.
+Explore the full spectrum of Pruna's capabilities to elevate your projects.

 ## SmasherConfig Documentation